TheresaLui/SelfHelpContent_v2/articles/apollo.microsoft.sql.db/microsoft-sqldb-apollo-security_auditing.md

 # Auditing

+## Azure SQL Database Auditing Overview, setup and Configuration common issues
+This article guides on setup and configuration demo video including known issues and limitations of Azure SQL DB Auditing.

+:::Section Solutions:::

 ## Demo: How to Configure Auditing for Azure SQL Database

-:::Section Solutions:::

 Please see the recommended video demo of configuring Auditing Azure SQL Database and documentation to address common questions during setup and configuration.